otrekw/azure-docs.de-de/articles/azure-resource-manager/templates/test-cases.md

 Testname: **ManagedIdentityExtension must not be used**

 Wenden Sie die ManagedIdentity-Erweiterung nicht auf eine VM an.
-Weitere Informationen finden Sie unter [Umsteigen von der VM-Erweiterung für verwaltete Identitäten auf Azure Instance Metadata Service](../../active-directory/managed-identities-azure-resources/howto-migrate-vm-extension.md).
+Die Erweiterung wurde 2019 eingestellt und sollte nicht mehr verwendet werden.

 ## <a name="outputs-cant-include-secrets"></a>Keine Geheimnisse in Ausgaben